What is Risk Monitoring?

 What is the purpose of Risk Monitoring?

-As well as monitoring the current risk profile, monitoring also tracks and evaluates the effectiveness of risk management framework and strategies.
+In addition to monitoring the current risk profile, monitoring also tracks and evaluates the effectiveness of risk management frameworks and strategies.

 Risk audits of policy and standards compliance are also performed to identify improvement opportunities.

 It should be remembered that businesses are dynamic and operate in active environments.
-Changes in the company, and the environment in which it operates, must be identified (internal and external risks), and appropriate adjustments made to systems and actions.
+Changes in the company and the environment in which it operates must be identified (internal and external risks), and appropriate adjustments must be made to systems and actions.

 The monitoring process should ensure appropriate business activity controls and procedures are understood and followed.